explosion/spacy-streamlit/README.md

 The package includes **building blocks** that call into Streamlit and set up all the required elements for you.
-You can either use the individual components directly and combine them with other elements in your app, or call the `visualizer` function to embed the whole visualizer.
+You can either use the individual components directly and combine them with other elements in your app, or call the `visualize` function to embed the whole visualizer.

 ```python
 # streamlit_app.py